leira-sanchez/aws-notes/iam.md

 ## KMS
 Key Management Service - managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.

+## Directory Service
+Provides multiple ways to use Amazon Cloud Directory and Microsoft AD with other AWS services.
+Directores store information about suers, groups, and devices, and administrators use them to manage access to information and resources.

+* **Directory Service AD Connector** - for when companies are using a corporate AD, to make integration easier

 # Organizations